 These guidelines are intended to help APOs meet their obligations under Clause 5 of the deed.
-They provide quidance on the selection of applicants in line with the Australian Government's priorities for resettlement under the Humanitarian Program in general and the CSP in particular, and information to give them the necessary understanding of the visa process to brief clients and answer common questions about visa requirements, processing stages and processing time.
+They provide guidance on the selection of applicants in line with the Australian Government's priorities for resettlement under the Humanitarian Program in general and the CSP in particular, and information to give them the necessary understanding of the visa process to brief clients and answer common questions about visa requirements, processing stages and processing time.

 This is a further revised edition of the APO guidelines, and we hope it continues to be a useful primary resource for APOs.
 In the first years of the CSP's operation, it will continue to be updated as we expand its coverage and work through the technical and practical issues the new program presents.
-Please send any feedback on these guidelines to our mailbox s.
+Please send any feedback on these guidelines to our mailbox ^{s.
+22(1)(a)(ii)} s.
 22(1)(a)(ii)

-Simon Hurditch Director Offshore Humanitarian Program Section Department of Home Affairs January 2019

-Released by Department of Home Affairs Freedom of the B
+Director Offshore Humanitarian Program Section Department of Home Affairs January 2019 Released by Department of Home Affairs under the Freedom of Information Act 1982